2014 Art Exhibition

-At the conference, there will be an exhibition room of 2D and 3D mathematical art, ranging from computer graphics to quilts to geometrical sculptures.
-This art exhibition will be curated by Robert Fathauer.
-All submitted artwork will undergo a refereeing process.
+At the conference, there will be an exhibition of 2D and 3D mathematical art, ranging from computer graphics to quilts to geometrical sculptures.
+This art exhibition will be curated by Robert Fathauer, and all submitted artwork will undergo a refereeing process.
 There is a limit of three submissions per artist.
 Images of accepted artworks will also be published in the conference CD and art catalog.

-A new feature at this year's art exhibition will be "people's choice" awards.
-There will be four awards for artworks shown at Bridges 2012, as voted at the meeting by the attendees: Best of Show, Most Effective Use of Mathematics, Craftsmanship, and Innovation.
-All of the award winners will receive a complimentary copy of the art catalog, and the Best of Show winner will also receive a registration waiver for Bridges 2013.
+There will be four awards for artworks shown at Bridges 2014, as voted at the meeting by the attendees: Best of Show, Most Effective Use of Mathematics, Craftsmanship, and Innovation.
+All of the award winners will receive a complimentary copy of the art catalog, and the Best of Show winner will also receive a registration waiver for Bridges 2015.

 The primary intent of the art exhibition is to foster active interaction between exhibiting artists and conference participants.
-Thus we expect all exhibitors to attend the conference and require them to register once they obtain the notification that their work has been accepted.
+Thus we expect artists to attend the conference and require them to register once they obtain the notification that their work has been accepted.
 Work of non-registered participants will not be exhibited and will not appear in the conference CD and art catalog.
-Submissions and questions related to the art exhibition should be addressed by e-mail to: Dr. Robert Fathauer, Tessellations Company, firstname.lastname@example.org.

-When creating a submission, artists will have the opportunity to request that their work be included in the month-long exhibit.
-It may not be possible to honor all such requests.
-For the conference-only portion of the exhibition, please note that all the artworks should be hand delivered to the exhibition room at a time to be determined, usually the day before the conference starts.
-The exhibition participants are also responsible for picking up their works at the end of the conference.
+Please note that all the artworks should be hand delivered to the exhibition room at a time to be determined, usually the day before the conference starts.
+Artists are also responsible for picking up their works at the end of the conference.
 The artworks will not be insured while on display, so the artist assumes all risk for damage or theft.